roydegeest/rakwireless-docs/docs/en-us/quick-start/rak4600/connecting-to-chirpstack/README.md

   caption=" Applications Page in Chirpstack"
 />

-5. Add a LoRa® node device into ChirpStack by clicking the “**CREATE**” button:
+5. Add a Node device into ChirpStack by clicking the “**CREATE**” button:
 <rk-img
   :src="`${$frontmatter.static_root}/sdrlazcgfseimitslo6u.png`"
   width="100%"
   figure-number="5"
-  caption="Chirpstack Adding LoRa® Node into the  RAK4 LPWAN Evaluation Board " />
+  caption="Chirpstack Adding Node into the  RAK4 LPWAN Evaluation Board " />

-6. Once the LoRa® node is created, fill-in  the necessary data.
+6. Once the Node is created, fill-in  the necessary data.
 You can generate a Device EUI automatically by clicking the following icon, or you can write a correct Device EUI in the edit box.
 <rk-img
   :src="`${$frontmatter.static_root}/bx0hvot72klwrnznnbig.png`"
   width="100%"
   figure-number="6"
-  caption="Chirpstack Adding Parameters in the LoRa® Node" />
+  caption="Chirpstack Adding Parameters in the Node" />